Rick Atkinson: Life and career

 In November 1983, Atkinson was hired as a reporter on the national staff of The Washington Post.
 He wrote about defense issues, the 1984 presidential election.
 He covered Rep. Geraldine Ferraro, the first woman vice-presidential candidate for a major party, and national topics.
 In 1985, he became deputy national editor, overseeing coverage of defense, diplomacy, and intelligence.
 In 1988, he returned to reporting as a member of the Post investigative staff, writing about public housing in the District of Columbia and the secret history of Project Senior C.J., which became the B-2 stealth bomber.

 In 1991, he was the newspaper's lead writer during the Persian Gulf War.
-Two years later he joined the foreign staff as bureau chief in Berlin, covering Germany and NATO and spending time in Somalia and Bosnia.
+In 1993, he joined the foreign staff as bureau chief in Berlin, covering Germany and NATO and spending time in Somalia and Bosnia.
 He returned from Europe in 1996 to become assistant managing editor for investigations; in that role, he headed a seven-member team that for more than a year scrutinized shootings by the District of Columbia police department, resulting in "Deadly Force," a series for which the Post was awarded the Pulitzer Prize for Public Service.

-Atkinson left the newspaper world in 1999 to write about World War II, an interest that began with his birth in Germany and was rekindled during his three-year tour in Berlin.
+In 1999, Atkinson left the newspaper world to write about World War II, an interest that began with his birth in Germany and was rekindled during his three-year tour in Berlin.
 He twice rejoined the Post, first in 2003 when for two months he accompanied General David Petraeus and the 101st Airborne Division during the invasion of Iraq, and again in 2007 when he made trips to Iraq and Afghanistan while writing "Left of Boom", an investigative series about roadside bombs in modern warfare, which won the Gerald R. Ford Award for Distinguished Reporting on National Defense.
 He held the Omar N. Bradley Chair of Strategic Leadership at the United States Army War College and Dickinson College in 2004–2005, and remains an adjunct faculty member at the war college.

 Atkinson is a presidential counselor at the National World War II Museum in New Orleans, a member of the Society of American Historians, and an inductee in the Academy of Achievement, for which he also serves as a board member.
-He serves on the governing commission of the National Portrait Gallery.
-Atkinson is married to the former Jane Ann Chestnut of Lawrence, Kansas, a researcher and clinician at the National Institutes of Health.
-They have two grown children.
+He formerly served on the governing commission of the National Portrait Gallery.
+Atkinson is married and has two children.